-The contrast in 1965 between modern hospital accommodation in America and the appearance of aged patients sitting draped in blankets or dressing gowns with the knees - and sometimes more - exposed encouraged Smith to design special seatless trousers which open as an apron.
+The contrast in 1965 between modern hospital accommodation in America and the appearance of aged patients sitting draped in blankets or dressing gowns with the knees - and sometimes more - exposed encouraged Smith (2) to design special seatless trousers which open as an apron.
 The author established a manufacturing outlet for these garments, for specially designed sweater tops and for 'keep-on' suits for hyperactive sub-normals.

-An article published in 1967, by Bliss, McLaren and Exton-Smith describes an experiment carried out at Whittington Hospital, London.
+An article published in 1967, by Bliss, McLaren and Exton-Smith (3) describes an experiment carried out at Whittington Hospital, London.
 The situation in the geriatric wards was similar to that remarked in American hospitals when a rehabilitation unit was established for progressive patient care and re-education in the practices of daily living.
 It was decided to encourage patients to dress themselves and to investigate types of clothing which might be supplied, laundered and maintained by the hospital.
-The patients could be classified into three types:
+The patients could be classified into three types (a) alert and capable, (b) relatively helpless, and (c) severely incapacitated.

-1. alert and capable

-2. relatively helpless

-3. severely incapacitated.

 Practical suggestions based on experience were made together with a list of suppliers of the items found to be suitable.
 Briefly, the garments found suitable for each type were as follows:

-1. Alert and capable: For women: fully opening wrap-round dresses or skirts with generous overlap; cotton jumpers or Orlon cardigans being worn with the skirts.
+(a) Women.
+Fully opening wrap-round dresses or skirts with generous overlap; cotton jumpers or Orlon cardigans being worn with the skirts.
 Knee-length wool/nylon socks.
 Normal underclothes.
-For men: 65/35 wool/terylene suits, through buttoning shirts.
-2. Relatively helpless: For women: As for number 1 but split back dresses or dressing gowns, with generous overlap, plastic half petticoat, short vests, plastic shoes with tubular socks.
+Men.
+65/35 Wool/Terylene suits, through buttoning shirts.

+(b) Women.
+As for (a) but split back dresses or dressing-gowns, with generous overlap, plastic half petticoat, short vests, plastic shoes with tubular socks.
 Nylon overalls or plastic pinafores were found useful to cope with spillage.
-For men: denim trousers with elasticized waist and small fly without buttons were tried, but many patients objected.
-For these the type used for number 1 could be used.
+Men.
+Denim trousers with elasticized waist and small fly without buttons were tried, but many patients objected.
+For these the type used for (a) could be used.